laboon/CS1699_Fall2018/deliverables/4/deliverable4.md

 5. Have you used the concepts learned in class to support your arguments?
 5. Did you explain possible drawbacks or reasons that your thesis might be false?

 Note: I will *not* (and *never will*) take points off based on your point of view.
-If you would like to argue that Bitcoin is an environmental disaster, or the 21st century of the Dutch Tulip Bubble, or whatever, I would love to hear it!
+If you would like to argue that Bitcoin is an environmental disaster, or the 21st century equivalent of the Dutch Tulip Bubble, or whatever, I would love to hear it!
 All I ask is that you write a well-supported paper that coherently and cogently makes your argument.